 It’s also very important that the butter is at room temperature; you should be able to press the back of a spoon easily into the butter.

-Peanut Butter – You obviously can’t make peanut butter frosting without the peanut butter.
-You want to use creamy peanut butter, I personally prefer Jif.
+Peanut Butter – You obviously can’t make peanut butter frosting without peanut butter.
+You will want to use creamy peanut butter.
+I personally prefer Jif.

 Powdered Sugar – You’ve got to lighten up the salty peanut butter with something sweet and powdered sugar is just the way to do it.
 Make sure your powdered sugar isn’t old and hard.
 You need it to be fine and fluffy, so sift it first if you need to.

 Vanilla Extract – Vanilla is such an essential ingredient in the kitchen and especially in frostings.
 It helps to add a great depth of richness to almost any recipe!
-Make sure to use good quality vanilla or make your own at home.
+Make sure to use a quality vanilla or make your own at home.

 Heavy Cream – While this is the best cream form to use, it’s my understanding that it can be hard to find in some parts of the country.
-In which case, whipping cream will do just fine.
+In this case, whipping cream will do just fine.

 What we’re really after is that thick, rich, creamy component that milk and water just don’t provide.

-Using heavy or whipping cream allows for a night whip during the mixing process which yields a light and fluffy frosting everyone is sure to go crazy for!
+Using heavy or whipping cream during the mixing process yields a light and fluffy frosting everyone is sure to go crazy for!